Western Illinois University: Macomb Campus

 The Center for International Studies is committed to giving its new international students an informative, fun, thorough and valuable orientation experience.

-For more information on the tentative fall orientation, please click here.
+For more information on tentative spring orientation, please click here.

 New International Student Orientation (NISO) will provide you with the following services:

 - Free pickup from Quad Cities Airport or Macomb train station

 - Experience and learn about the WIU campus and Macomb community